 Companies generally issue stock options to service providers—such as employees, advisors, or contractors—as compensation or as an incentive to stick around longer.
 Warrants can be issued to service providers too, but it’s less common.
 Instead, companies primarily issue warrants to investors, banks, and third parties when entering a commercial or financial transaction.

 2. They have different exercise prices.

-    You have to set the exercise price (or purchase price) of stock options at the fair market value (FMV) of one share at

-    the time you grant the option—regardless of how much your shares go up in value over time.
+You have to set the strike price of stock options at the fair market value (FMV) of one share at the time you grant the option—regardless of how much your shares go up in value over time.

-    On the other hand, when you issue warrants for non-compensatory purposes, you can set the exercise price much lower than

-    the FMV, sometimes for a penny per share.
+On the other hand, when you issue warrants for non-compensatory purposes, you can set the exercise price much lower than the FMV, sometimes for a penny per share.

 There are a few distinct situations where it’s helpful to issue warrants:

 If you’re fundraising, you may want to issue warrants to help incentivize investors to participate, usually alongside a convertible note.
 A warrant may also help satisfy investors who might have ownership percentage requirements you can’t meet right away.
 If, for example, a strategic investor wants to invest $2 million in your company but you’ve only allocated $1 million for your seed round, you can issue a warrant that becomes exercisable only if the investor contributes to your company’s goals as expected.
 The result: you can reach your fundraising goals and incentivize early investors without over-diluting your shares.